philjhowson/BrainTumorDetection/README.md

 git clone https://github.com/philjhowson/BrainTumorDetection
 ```

-Navigate to the cloned repository and create a folders for the models and scans:
+Navigate to the cloned repository and create folders for the models and scans:

 ```sh
 mkdir models scans